Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - **Provisioning**
   - Devices (CN = deviceId) use `$devicehub/devices/%u/provision/{request,accepted,rejected}`.
   - Shared provisioning certs use clientId scoping via `%c` for the same topics.
-- **Backend services (full access for MVP)**
+- **Backend services (local loopback, full access for MVP)**
-  - Service client cert CNs: `twin`, `provisioning`, `translator`.
-  - Each is granted `topic readwrite #` to simplify development and avoid broker-side friction.
+  - Backend services connect via the local anonymous listener `127.0.0.1:1883` without client certificates.
+  - They effectively have unrestricted broker access via the loopback listener for MVP to reduce friction.
+  - ACLs in `config/mosquitto.acl` apply to the mTLS listener on `8883` (devices/external clients), not to the local anonymous listener.
-  - Post-MVP: tighten to least-privilege (e.g., twin-only topics, provisioning-only topics).
+  - Post-MVP: tighten to least-privilege (e.g., service-specific topics or local auth).
 - **Local loopback listener (127.0.0.1:1883)**
   - Anonymous access allowed with no ACLs (fully open) for MVP to minimize configuration overhead.
   - External clients/devices must use mTLS on `8883`; the loopback listener binds to `127.0.0.1` only.